Scan time: 2-3 minutes / Read time: 3-5 minutes

 Hey rebel ideapreneurs 🦸♂️🦸♀️

-Arjun writes a weekly newsletter about money for people with unpredictable income.
+Arjun writes a weekly newsletter about money — for people whose income jumps around.

-He started it after a decade of freelance income that swung wildly month to month.
+He started it after a decade of freelance work.

-He's convinced budgeting built for steady salaries fails everyone else.
+His pitch is simple: budgeting built for a steady salary fails everyone else.

 ⛳️ Problem: